Thursday 26 June 1941

 |"Bren gun carriers manned by Indian troops outside Damascus, 26 June 1941.
 Note the wrecked Vichy French FT17 tank on the right, left by the retreating enemy." © IWM (E 3839).|

 Lieutenant-General Lavarack, commanding operations in Syria and Lebanon, orders Major-General Allen of the 7th Australian Division to focus on the advance along the coast.
-The Vichy French are far from beaten, and their artillery maintains a fierce barrage.
+The Vichy French Army is far from beaten, and their artillery maintains a fierce barrage.
 For the time being, a lull develops in ground operations as the Australian commanders ponder their next move.

 The Royal Navy bombards Vichy French positions at Abey.